 Road deaths drop to a record low for 2018

-‘Serious concern’ the number of pedestrian deaths on roads increased more than 32%
+‘Serious concern’ at sharp increase in the number of pedestrian deaths on roads

 As of New Year’s Eve, 151 people have been killed on Irish roads though the eventual figure may be less than that when reclassification takes place.
 File photograph: Brian Lawless/PA Wire